microsoft/vscode-docs/release-notes/v1_6-Sean.md

 * `kbstyle(Alt+Up)` navigates backward in the history.
 Corresponding commands are `search.history.showPrevious` and `find.history.showPrevious`.
 * `kbstyle(Alt+Down)` navigates forward in the history.
 Corresponding commands are `search.history.showNext` and `find.history.showNext`.

+### Hover & IntelliSense UI consistancy

+The Hover widget UI was updated aligning it more with VS Code's IntelliSense experience:

+![hover](images/1_6/hover.png)

+### Auto Save Menu Item

+Auto Save is a great feature for many scenarios.
+In order to make this feature more discoverable, VS Code now has an **Auto Save** toggle right in the **File** menu.
+This will toggle the `files.autoSave` [setting](https://code.visualstudio.com/docs/customization/userandworkspace) in your global User `settings.json` configuration file.

+### File Associations configuration

+It is tedious to repeatedly set the Language Mode of a given file type and configuring a file association mapping was a manual process through your user or workspace settings.
+Now when changing the Language Mode of a file, you can pick **Configure File Association for...** and your choice will be stored to your User settings file and remembered.

-### Unicode format
+### Unicode improvements

 VS Code now has better handling of UTF-16 surrogate pairs and validates all edits such that it doesn't break up the surrogate pairs.
 This is particularly important if you want to add things like Emojis into your source code.

-### Hover & IntelliSense UI alignment

-The Hover widget UI was updated aligning it more with VS Code's IntelliSense experience:

-![hover](images/1_6/hover.png)

-### Changes to existing settings
+### Improvements to LineNumber and Whitespace settings

 Several editor settings have been updated to support new options:

-* `editor.renderWhitespace` Possible values are now `"all"`, `"boundary"` and `"none"`.
-The `"boundary"` option does not render single spaces between words.
+* We have added a `"boundary"` option which does not render single spaces between words.
+<br/>`editor.renderWhitespace`: possible values are now `"all"`, `"boundary"` and `"none"`.

-* `editor.lineNumbers` Possible values are `"on"`, `"off"` and `"relative"`. `"relative"` shows the line count from the current cursor position.
+* We have added a `"relative"` options which shows the line count from the current cursor position.
+<br/>`editor.lineNumbers`: possible values are `"on"`, `"off"` and `"relative"`.

 ## Languages

 ### TypeScript 2.0

 VS Code 1.6 now ships with TypeScript 2.0.3.
-TypeScript 2.0.3 contains lots of new features, like strict null checking or modular library dependencies to name a few.
-A complete list of the new features can be found [here](https://github.com/Microsoft/TypeScript/wiki/What%27s-new-in-TypeScript#typescript-20).

-Besides new features, TypeScript 2.0.3 contains many bug fixes.
-This might result in additional compile time errors when you first compile your project with TypeScript 2.0.3.

 You can do the following to go back to TypeScript 1.8.10 in your workspace:

 - Navigate into your workspace folder.
 - Run `npm install typescript@1.8.10` to install TypeScript version 1.8.10.
 - Start VS Code.
 You will get prompted whether you want to use the workspace version (1.8.10) or the bundled version (2.0.3) of TypeScript.
 Select workspace version and confirm the setting change.

-#### TypeScript TextMate Grammar
+### TypeScript

-The TypeScript TextMate grammar has been reworked.
-This work is currently available as an [extension in the marketplace](https://marketplace.visualstudio.com/items?itemName=ms-vscode.typescript-javascript-grammar).
-The plan is to switch to this version during October.
-Please install this extension now and provide us with feedback.
+TypeScript 2.0.3 contains lots of new features, like strict null checking or modular library dependencies to name a few.
+A complete list of the new features can be found [here](https://github.com/Microsoft/TypeScript/wiki/What%27s-new-in-TypeScript#typescript-20).

+Besides new features, TypeScript 2.0.3 contains many bug fixes.
+This might result in additional compile time errors when you first compile your project with TypeScript 2.0.3.

 ### JavaScript